Dheerendra-123/PythonIDE/README.md

 # 🐍 Python IDE (Built with PyQt5)

 A modern, lightweight, and customizable Python IDE built entirely with **Python** and **PyQt5**.
-It features multi-tab support, an integrated terminal, syntax highlighting, auto bracket closing, and a file explorer — all packed into a sleek, minimal GUI.
+It features multi-tab support, an integrated terminal, syntax highlighting, auto bracket closing, intelligent autocompletion, and a file explorer — all packed into a sleek, minimal GUI.

 ---